jnke2016/cugraph-benchmark/README.md

 ### Creating a conda environment
 The environment used for benchmarking cugraph can be built in any way that works for the user running the benchmarks.
 The only requirement is that `cugraph` can be imported and run from python.
 Conda environments are an obvious choice, so the following script has been provided to create a conda env for benchmarks.
-Note that the env setup step only needs to be done after a cugraph code change, or a cugraph dependency changes.
+Note that the conda env creation step only needs to be done after a cugraph code change, or a cugraph dependency changes.

 On a machine with the correct compiler support and CUDA tools, run the following script:
 ```